2209 Ex Parte Reexamination [R-07.2015]

 Procedures for reexamination of issued patents began on July 1, 1981, the date when the reexamination provisions of Public Law 96-517 came into effect.

-The reexamination statute and rules permit any person to file a request for an ex parte reexamination containing certain elements and the fee required under 37 CFR 1.20(c)(1).
+The reexamination statute, 35 U.S.C.
+302, and rules permit any person to file a request for an ex parte reexamination containing certain elements and the fee required under 37 CFR 1.20(c)(1).
 The Office initially determines if “a substantial new question of patentability” (35 U.S.C.
 303(a)) is presented.
 If such a new question has been presented, reexamination will be ordered.
 The reexamination proceedings which follow the order for reexamination are very similar to regular examination procedures in patent applications; however, there are notable differences.
-For example, there are certain limitations as to the kind of rejections which may be made, special reexamination forms to be used, and time periods set to provide “special dispatch.”
+For example, there are certain limitations as to the kind of rejections which may be made in a reexamination ordered under 35 U.S.C.
+304, special reexamination forms to be used, and time periods set to provide “special dispatch.”
 When the prosecution of a reexamination proceeding is terminated, a reexamination certificate is issued which indicates the status of all claims following the reexamination.
-Unless prosecution is reopened by the Director, the reexamination proceeding is concluded by the issuance and publication of a reexamination certificate.

 The following sections of this chapter explain the details of reexamination.